This post is also available in: Nederlands

 - Inverter: 3 hours

-Check how many amps you need on average in 24 hours.
+Step 3: Check how many amps you need in an average 24 hours

 - Laptop (2x): see inverter